caltechlibrary/dataset/README.md

 called 'mycollection.ds').

 - _dataset_ and _datasetd_ store JSON object documents in collections.
-  The storage of the JSON documents differs.
+  - Storage of the JSON documents may be either in a pairtree on disk or in a SQL database using JSON columns (e.g. SQLite3 or MySQL 8)
-  - dataset collections are defined in a directory containing a collection.json file
+  - dataset collections are made up of a directory containing a collection.json and codemeta.json files.
   - collection.json metadata file describing the collection, e.g. storage type, name, description, if versioning is enabled
+  - codemeta.json is a [codemeta](https://codemeta.github.io) file describing the nature of the collection, e.g. authors, description, funding
-  - collection objects are accessed by their key which is case insensitive
+  - collection objects are accessed by their key, a unique identifier made of lower case alpha numeric characters
-  - collection names lowered case and usually have a `.ds` extension for easy identification the directory must be lower case folder contain
+  - collection names are usually lowered case and usually have a `.ds` extension for easy identification

-_datatset_ stores JSON object documents in a pairtree
+_datatset_ collection storage options
+  - [pairtree](https://datatracker.ietf.org/doc/html/draft-kunze-pairtree-01) is the default disk organization of a dataset collection
     - the pairtree path is always lowercase
-  - a pairtree of JSON object documents
     - non-JSON attachments can be associated with a JSON document and found in a directories organized by semver (semantic version number)
-  - versioned JSON documents are created sub directory incorporating a semver
+    - versioned JSON documents are created along side the current JSON ducment but are named using both their key and semver
-_datasetd_ stores JSON object documents in a table named for the collection
+  - SQL store stores JSON documents in a JSON column
-  - objects are versioned into a collection history table by semver and key
+    - SQLite3 and MySQL 8 are the current SQL databases support
+    - A "DSN URI" is used to identify and gain access to the SQL database
+    - The DSN URI maybe passed through the environment

+_datasetd_ is a web service
+  - is intended as a back end web service run on localhost
+    - by default it runs on localhost port 8485
+    - supports collections that use the SQL storage engine
+  - **should never be used as a public facing web service**
-    - attachments are not supported
+    - there are no user level access mechanisms
-    - can be exported to a collection using pairtree storage (e.g. a zip file will be generated holding a pairtree representation of the collection)
+    - anyone with access to the web service end point has access to the dataset collection content

 The choice of plain UTF-8 is intended to help future proof reading dataset